18.5.06

-New strategies have emerged as a consequence of growth in the variety of underlying products that can be traded and the relationships between them.
-Complexity and innovation in assets, hybrids and their derivatives offers investment and arbitrage opportunities and I see no reason why financial product innovation should cease any more than other technological field.
-Whether it was short selling, NDFs, CFDs, variance, gamma or volatility swaps, ETFs, credit derivatives, commodity linked bonds, CDOs, SIV-lites, CPDOs, PIK toggles, carbon credits, freight, property derivatives or weather and catastrophe reinsurance, all these created opportunities for new investment strategies or NEW alpha.
-The FEW skilled will make money from these inventions while the MANY unskilled will lose money.
-Portable alpha - the redistribution of investment returns from the many fools to the few geniuses.
+Whether it was NDFs, CFDs, variance swaps, ETFs, credit derivatives, commodity linked bonds, CDOs, SIV-lites, CPDOs, PIK toggles, carbon credits, freight, property derivatives or weather and catastrophe reinsurance, all these created opportunities for new investment strategies or NEW alpha.
+The FEW skilled will make money from these inventions while the MANY unskilled will lose money on them.
+Portable alpha?
+The redistribution of investment returns from the many fools to the few geniuses.

 Then there is geography.
 New places become investible every year making more alpha available.
 I am in China this week and the range of things you can do as an investor here is increasing rapidly.
 Despite being here I just bought some cocoa options today because of information I received today from contacts in Sao Tome and Principe and Cote D'Ivoire.
 The global village we now live in and the technological interconnectedness is a GROWING source of alpha.